iMartzen/hkcam-update-playbook/README.md

 4. Configure the variables in the [main.yml](../../blob/master/main.yml)
     - hkcam_version
     - download_destination
-5. Change directory to hkcam-update-playbook
-6. Run the playbook with this command:
+5. Run the playbook with this command:
 ```bash
 ansible-playbook main.yml -i hosts --ask-pass
 ```
-7. The prompt for password is the password of your raspberry
+6. The prompt for password is the password of your raspberry
-8. The playbook is finished when you see this:
+7. The playbook is finished when you see this:
 ```bash
 PLAY RECAP **********************************************************************
 raspberrypi.local                : ok=8    changed=7    unreachable=0    failed=0